FrankHB/pl-docs/en-US/calling-for-language-features.md

 The formal model of impure variant of lambda calculi are relatively recent compared to the practical languages with the feature.
 See [[Plo75]](http://homepages.inf.ed.ac.uk/gdp/publications/cbn_cbv_lambda.pdf) and [[Fe91]](https://www2.ccs.neu.edu/racket/pubs/scp91-felleisen.ps.gz).

+Note that the impurity are conflict to [*η-reduction*](https://en.wikipedia.org/wiki/Lambda_calculus#%CE%B7-reduction), because the combination of the operator with "empty" operand is confilct with the referencing of the operator itself.
+This is direct in the syntax, and also unavoidable in the semantic without further modifications on the reduction rules.

+More precisely, the pure calculi can support bidirectional *η-conversion*.
+As a model of computation (rather than logic), enforcing the direction to produce the computational result (if any) by default is important, so insisting on the bidirectional conversion is quite a misfeature.
+And without the bidirectional conversion applicable to do the equational reasoning in various contexts, the reduction itself is far less impressive, and even redundant.
+Thus, abandoning η-reduction is a plausible choice to make the language rules succinct.
+It is even natural when side effects are needed.

 ##### Lexical scoped impure lambda calculi based

 * Allowing scope-based encapsulation